Deepak-Marichi/Loan-Prediction/README.md

          4. XGBoost

 # Conclusion
-        We tried 4 different algorithms and the accuracy score achieved by each are as follow :
+        We tried 5 different algorithms and the accuracy score achieved by each are as follow :

           1. Logistic Regression - 81%
           2. Decision Tree - 71%
           3. Random Forest - 81%
           4. XGBoost - 77%
+          5. AdaBoost - 95.4%

 # What can be done further?
     There are still quite a many things that can be tried to improve our models’ predictions.
 We create and add more variables, try